Mohamed-Elsayed11/MIA_Tasks_repo/README.md

 it is about design a H bridge circuit to control the speed and the direction ot DC Motor by using **Altuiom software**

+## Task_7:

+It is about practice basic Linux commands